 With the situation in Ukraine, people are distracted and many are donating (understandably) in areas much farther from home.

-I continue to donate every month, and as of this writing MetCredit has donated $38,500 and helped 154 kids get into sports.
+I continue to donate every month, and so far MetCredit has donated $54,000 and helped 216 kids get into sports.

 The kids who benefit truly come from all walks of life.
-According to the 2020 Kidsport Alberta annual report, that included 5,485 girls, 1,426 indigenous children, 126 kids with disabilities and 1,764 boys and girls who are new Canadians.
+According to the 2023 Kidsport Alberta annual report, 17,186 kids in over 175 Alberta communities were helped last year, including 439 girls, 344 indigenous children, 22 kids with disabilities and 40 boys and girls who are new Canadians.
 That’s a diverse crowd, and in areas of significant need.
 Probably never more so than in the coming months.

 Kidsport Executive Director Greg Ingalls has helped me understand the impact made by our donations, helping kids get into soccer, hockey, dance, martial arts, gymnastics, basketball, football, skating, swimming and lacrosse.